joshi27s/Large-BVAR-with-Covid-Volatility/README.md

 This package facilitates various tasks, including:
 - **Estimating BVAR Models with COVID volatility**: Implements hierarchical priors to shrink parameters in high-dimensional systems and adjust for the heightened volatility and structural changes caused by the COVID-19 pandemic.
-- **Forecasting**: Generates both unconditional (baseline), impulse response functions, and joint distribution of variables at any forecast horizon.
+- **Forecasting**: Generates both unconditional (baseline), generalized impulse response functions, and joint distribution of variables at any forecast horizon.
 - **Scenario Analysis**: Explores the effects of hypothetical economic shocks on macroeconomic variables by constructing forecasts conditional on shocks and scenario analyses.
 - **Entropic Tilting**: Anchoring forecasts to long-term policy targets, such as inflation or unemployment rates.
 - **Versatility**: The package can be applied to diverse sets of monthly and quarterly datasets to answer policy-related questions, making it a valuable resource for researchers, policymakers, and financial analysts.